Miltani/FFXIAddons/GearSwap/libs/HasteTracker/README.md

 # HasteTracker
+1.0.7
+- Use windower.raw_register_event so that there are less framedrops

 1.0.6
 - Fix cancelling haste buffs when starting unity fight if there is indi-haste or geo-haste on the player.
 Players will lose indi-haste buff (id 580) and then regain it when starting a unity fight (probably any fight with level restriction).